-- A minimum GPA of 3.0 and a strong record in the undergraduate CMPT courses taken to date is required. - Two letters of recommendation from faculty who can comment on the applicant's ability to succeed in the M.S. course-work is required. - The applicant will provide a statement of purpose describing applicant's objectives in undertaking graduate study
+- A minimum GPA of 3.0 in the undergraduate CMPT courses taken to date is required. - Two letters of recommendation from faculty who can comment on the applicant's ability to succeed in the M.S. coursework is required. - The applicant will provide a statement of purpose describing applicant's objectives in undertaking graduate study

-Admission of students gotten a B.S. degree in Computer Science or related discipline outside of Manhattan College
+Admission of students who got a B.S. degree in Computer Science or related discipline outside of Manhattan College